ericaerinf/eef/_posts/2016-07-11-how-this-site-was-made copy.markdown

  it will create a new folder filled with these subfolders:

 	![alt text](https://ericaerinf.github.io/eef/images/folders.png "folders")
 -  then `$ jekyll build` You will notice a new folder appear: _site.
-Any changes made within this folder are not saved as it is constantly regenerated.
+Any changes made within this folder are not saved as it is constantly regenerated (I just wouldn't mess with it).
 - Go to Github, create a new repository with the same name
 -  drag the subfolders (_config.yml - index.html) you just created into the new repository window
 -  delete all the folders on your computer that you just made